Login or Register for best CarDekho experience

 Infotainment System

 The Range Rover comes with a 13.1-inch touchscreen infotainment unit that also allows you to control various aspects like the full range of adjustment for all the seats, their heated and ventilated setting, and massage functions.
 You can also operate various vehicle settings for the luxury SUV such as the drive modes and cabin settings for ambient lighting, air quality, etc. It is also the display to monitor vehicle details such as power distribution between the wheels and various information that is useful while off-road.
-The HMI is fairly intuitive with excellent visual quality, but the responsiveness could be quicker.
+The Land Rover HMI is fairly intuitive with excellent visual quality, but the responsiveness could be quicker.
 Of course, you can connect your phone wirelessly via Android Auto and Apple CarPlay too for added convenience.

 Digital driver's display